Vendicated/Vencord/docs/1_INSTALLING.md

 > [!WARNING]
 > These instructions are only for advanced users.
-If you're not a Developer, you should use our [graphical installer](https://github.com/Vendicated/VencordInstaller#usage) instead.
+If you're not a developer, you should use our [graphical installer](https://github.com/Vendicated/VencordInstaller#usage) instead.
 > No support will be provided for installing in this fashion.
 If you cannot figure it out, you should just stick to a regular install.

 # Installation Guide